jaericho/jaericho.github.io/_posts/2014-12-02-Fairly-Tales-of-the-Modern-Woman.md

 tags: [Expectations, Women]
 ---

 How do you tell a girl their expectations are too high?
-Don't.
-You will never succeed.
+You don't.

 Trying to talk a woman out of expecting a man to pay for the first dinner date, out of expecting a romantic marriage proposal, and out of expecting a diamond ring five-hundredths of a carat larger than her sister's ring is something Sisyphus wouldn't attempt.
 I should know.
 I attempted it.
 It's amazing at the logical gymnastics played in her mind and amazing that I haven't learned my lesson yet to keep my own mouth shut.